This lost and forgotten World War II fighter is a rare survivor and a sad memorial to its doomed pilot.

 Flight Sergeant Copping, part of a fighter unit based in Egypt during the North Africa campaign against Rommel, is believed to have lost his bearings while flying the damaged Kittyhawk to another airbase for repair.
 All that is known is that he went off course and was never seen again.

 So what happened to this amazing time capsule?
-Well, like most things, it isn’t always that straightforward and even worse, it involves the giving away of a Spitfire.
+Well, like most things, it isn’t always that straight forward and even worse, it involves the giving away of a Spitfire.
 The Telegraph wrote in 2015:

-A valuable Spitfire has been lost to the nation after an “ill-conceived” deal by the RAF Museum to exchange it for the recovery of another aircraft that it is unlikely ever to receive; it has been revealed.
+A valuable Spitfire has been lost to the nation after an “ill-conceived” deal by the RAF Museum to exchange it for the recovery of another aircraft that it is unlikely to ever receive, it has been revealed.
 Museum bosses “paid” a salvage team an original Spitfire from their collection to retrieve a Second World War RAF Kittyhawk P40 plane that was found intact in the Sahara Desert 70 years after it crashed.
 But three years on and the museum, of which Prince Phillip is a patron, has conceded they may have lost the Spitfire with nothing to show for it after the political unrest in Egypt stalled negotiations to bring the Kittyhawk back to Britain.